-The Directors of the Group manage the Group's operations on an operating segment basis.
-For this reason, the Company's Directors believe that analysis using key performance indicators for the Company is not necessary or appropriate for an understanding of the development, performance or position of the Company's business.
-The development, performance and position of the Group are discussed in the Group's 2022 annual report which does not form part of this report.
+The Board of the Group manages the Group's operations on an operating segment basis.
+The KPIs including but not limited to finance income and finance expense are reviewed at Group level.
+For this reason, the Company's Board believes that analysis using key performance indicators for the Company is not necessary or appropriate for an understanding of the development, performance or position of the Company's business.
+The development, performance and position of the Group are discussed in the Group's 2023 annual report which does not form part of this report.